Getting ready for the New with SAP S/4HANA®

 Business challenges and solutions

-Accenture’s internal IT organization teamed with Finance to define Accenture’s finance vision, needs and challenges and to assess how SAP S/4HANA can address them and provide business value.
+Accenture’s global IT organization teamed with Finance to define Accenture’s finance vision, needs and challenges and to assess how SAP S/4HANA can address them and provide business value.
 This initial assessment gave the team preliminary findings of the value of the migration that Finance and IT then proceeded to prove out.

 Proof of concept